NathanJAdams/MeshIO/README.md

     }

 <h3>File extensions</h3>
-For ease of use, the MeshIO.fromFileExtension() method is provided which returns a MeshFormat depending on a given file extension - although null may be returned if a format cannot be found.
+For ease of use, the MeshIO.getFormatFromFileExtension() method is provided which returns a MeshFormat depending on a given file extension - although null may be returned if a format cannot be found.
 The extension a format uses can be retrieved using it's getFileExtension() method.